Harshvardhan149/AttendanceManagementSystem-JavaFX/README.md

-# Attendance Management System (AMS) - Java Application
+# 🎓 Attendance Management System (AMS) - Java Application

 **Trademark:** © HarshVardhan

 ---

-## Overview
+## 📝 Overview
 The **Attendance Management System (AMS)** is a Java-based solution designed to simplify attendance tracking in educational institutions.
 It provides **role-based dashboards** for **Admins**, **Teachers**, and **Students**, ensuring secure, efficient, and accurate management of academic data.

 AMS is developed using **Java SE (Standard Edition)** technologies, with **JavaFX** for GUI, **MySQL** as the database, and **Java** in the backend.
 It allows educational institutions to manage attendance efficiently and provides real-time access to records for students.

 ---

-## Key Features
+## 🌟 Key Features
-- 🔒 Secure login with role-based access (Admin, Teacher, Student)
+- 🔒 **Secure login** with role-based access (Admin, Teacher, Student)
-- 🧑‍🎓 Student management: add, edit, and view student records
+- 🧑‍🎓 **Student management**: add, edit, and view student records
-- 👩‍🏫 Teacher management: add and edit teacher details
+- 👩‍🏫 **Teacher management**: add and edit teacher details
-- 📅 Attendance tracking: add, edit, and view attendance
+- 📅 **Attendance tracking**: add, edit, and view attendance
-- 🏫 Class management: configure classes and schedules
+- 🏫 **Class management**: configure classes and schedules
-- 🖥️ User-friendly JavaFX GUI
+- 🖥️ **User-friendly JavaFX GUI**

 **Additional Capabilities:**
-- Login for teachers and students
+- 🔑 Login for teachers and students
-- Teachers can mark attendance for students in their classes
+- 📝 Teachers can mark attendance for students in their classes
-- Students can view their attendance records
+- 📊 Students can view their attendance records
-- Admin can generate reports and manage users
+- 📂 Admin can generate reports and manage users

 ---